 Please refer to this page to learn more about our updated policies and procedures so you feel 110% supported.

-To minimize person-to-person contact, most of our homes are equipped with smart locks or lockboxes, letting you check in and check out without interfacing with staff.
+To minimize person-to-person contact, many of our homes are equipped with smart locks or lockboxes, letting you check in and check out without interfacing with staff.
 We also offer a variety of standalone, private vacation homes with no shared amenities.

 In addition to serving our guests, we represent a network of local communities and homeowners who depend on our consistent and reliable policies.
 We recognize that the current circumstances have a significant impact on everyone involved.
 Know that we have taken every step to adopt more flexible policies at this time.